 Purinethol (mercaptopurine or 6-MP): Another early immunomodulator for IBD, this drug is chemically very similar to azathioprine and aims to maintain remission.

 Prograf (tacrolimus): Although it’s more effective in treating ulcerative colitis, tacrolimus can be used to treat Crohn’s when steroids don’t work or fistulas develop.
 It may be used topically for symptoms of the mouth or anus, or intravenously in severe cases.

-Rheumatrex (methotrexate): Given as a weekly injection, this common Crohn’s treatment blocks cell production, helping to control inflammation.
+Rheumatrex (methotrexate): Given as a weekly injection (or sometimes orally), this common Crohn’s treatment blocks cell production, helping to control inflammation.
 Methotrexate can cause birth defects and should not be taken by either women or men for at least three months prior to conception.
 Women shouldn’t take it during pregnancy, and regular bloodwork is usually required to ensure adequate blood counts, and to check kidney and liver function when you are taking this drug.